buranelectrix/lunchbeat-PCB/README.md

 "lunchbeat-PCB-firmware" contains source C code for Atmega328p

-"lunchbeat-PCB-kicadproject" contains Kicad project :) where you can find schematics and printed circuit board design.
+"lunchbeat-PCB-kicadproject" contains Kicad project :) where you can find schematics, printed circuit board design, and libraries with used parts and modules.
 Kicad is nice free software, use it :)

 Feel free to use these files (read license first).